 The highlight of the trip to the Eccles Wildlife Education Center is the 1.6 mile trail.
 The trail is flat, but there is no shade.
 Bring lots of water and sunscreen.
 It is not paved, but you could push a stroller easily.
 Most of the trail is boardwalk.

 We absolutely loved walking along this trail.
 Part of the trail walks along the water, and in other sections the plants grow right up the boardwalk.
 There were also great spots for photos with bridges and beautiful scenery.

 We saw lots of frogs, as well as lots of birds.
 Some of the birds that we saw were coots, mergansers, cormorants, great blue herons, and ducks.
 We didn’t see any snakes, but the volunteers told us to watch out for them.
 Make sure to get the scavenger hunt from the Eccles Wildlife Education Center.
 Our youngest loved marking off all of the things we saw, and it helped us notice so much more as we explored.

 The Eccles Wildlife Education Center is open 9:30 a.m.–4:30 p.m., Tuesday through Saturday.
 The center is closed on Sundays, Mondays and holidays.
 You can park outside of the gate and walk the trail anytime, but the buildings are only open during the hours listed above.
 There are also school programs and fun events, too.
 Make sure to follow them on Facebook for the current activities happening at the center.

-Two of our other favorite spots for birding are up in Northern Utah.
+We always drive the Farmington Bay Waterfowl Management Area drive when we visited the Eccles Wildlife Center.
+They are perfect to pair together and there are lots of beautiful spots to see birds or other wildlife there, too.
+Two of our other favorite spots for birding are up in this part of Northern Utah, too.
 One is Antelope Island and the other is the Bear River Migratory Refuge.
 If you are looking for other places for bird watching, those two spots are great, too.